alexnelsone/eks-workshop-v2/website/docs/fundamentals/exposing/loadbalancer/adding-lb.md

 manifests/modules/exposing/load-balancer/nlb/nlb.yaml
 ```

 This `Service` will create a Network Load Balancer that listens on port 80 and forwards connections to the `ui` Pods on port 8080.
-An NLB is a layer 4 load balancer that on our case operates at the TCP layer.
+An NLB is a layer 4 load balancer that in our case operates at the TCP layer.

 ```bash timeout=180 hook=add-lb hookTimeout=430
 $ kubectl apply -k ~/environment/eks-workshop/modules/exposing/load-balancer/nlb